OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

   def conclusion(_myops)
     show do
       title 'Thank you!'
-      note 'You may start the next protocol immediately.' end end end
+      note 'You may start the next protocol immediately, or you may take a short break and come back.' end end end
 ```